-What Hiring Managers and Lead Data Scientists Expect
+What Data Scientists and Hiring Managers Expect

 For nearly three years, Bernard Ong has held the position of AVP, Lead Data Scientist, Advanced Analytics at Lincoln Financial Group.
 Before that, he enrolled at NYC Data Science Academy to immerse himself in data science.
 Since 2016, he has stayed connected with the school, which he finds to be a key source of hiring qualified candidates in his data science team.
 Recently, he met with our instructor Drace Zhan to share some insight into his career path along with some tips for future data scientists.